-Support BMO in their digital transformation process with the best and most up-to-date UX/UI practices, trends and research for all their digital assets.
+Support their digital transformation process with the best and most up-to-date UX/UI practices, trends and research for all their digital assets.

 What I did: